 Across the globe.
 Around the clock.
 Reliably.

-In this respect TCM has established, implemented and maintains a documented Health, Safety, Quality, Environmental and Energy management system, which complies and is certified in accordance with ISM Code, ISO 9001, ISO 14001, OHSAS 18001 and ISO 50001 standards.
+In this respect TST has established, implemented and maintains a documented Health, Safety, Quality, Environmental and Energy management system, which complies and is certified in accordance with ISM Code, ISO 9001, ISO 14001, OHSAS 18001 and ISO 50001 standards.
 Principal objective is to ensure flawless operations with zero accidents and zero pollution.
-Moreover, TCM’s principal objective is to continually ascertain fleet’s optimum operational efficiency, while ensuring full compliance with current and upcoming international and national rules and regulations, as well as charterers’ requirements.
+Moreover, TST’s principal objective is to continually ascertain fleet’s optimum operational efficiency, while ensuring full compliance with current and upcoming international and national rules and regulations, as well as charterers’ requirements.

 Engendering corporate responsibility